zegetech/zegetech.github.io/_pages/work.md

           </div><!--//header-->
           <div class="desc">
             <h3 class="sub-title">Quality</h3>
             <p>We love a good night sleep.
 No code goes untested.
 Peer review ensures that code is satisfactory.
 We use <a href="">git-flow feature branch cycles</a> for code.
-Automated testing and continous deliver to keep things maintainable. </p>
+Automated testing and continous delivery to keep things maintainable. </p>
           </div>
         </div><!--//item-inner-->
       </div><!--//item-->